pnp/PnP/Components/Core.JQuery/sp.addChrome.js.md

 ### Summary ###

-This extension allows for the easy inclusion of the SharePoint chrome controls in your provider hosted add in.
+This extension allows for the inclusion of the SharePoint chrome controls in your provider hosted add in.

 ### Relevant Files ###